Funded childcare for 2-year-olds in Buckinghamshire

 If your child will be going to a nursery, preschool, or childminder outside of Buckinghamshire, you will need to contact that local council for funding.

-Your 2-year-old can get funded early education and childcare if you receive one of the following:
+Your 2-year-old can get funded early education and childcare if you plan to send your child to a nursery, preschool, or childminder in Buckinghamshire, and you get one of the following benefits:

 - the Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit)